LIMITED OFFER – LAUNCH SALE – €2190 EURO

 - * If you cancel between 75 and 100 days before the tour start date you will lose 50% of your ticket price.

-- * If you cancel before 100 days of the tour start date, 500 Euro of each price is non-refundable.
+- * If you cancel before 100 days of the tour start date, 500 Euro of each ticket is non-refundable.
 Due to the increasing popularity of visiting Iran, and the small number of suitable accommodations, we are booking your room well in advance and have genuine non-refundable costs… however…

 - * WE WILL ALWAYS DO THE RIGHT THING – so, if we fill your seat after you cancel, we will refund a MINUMUM of 90% of your full ticket price.